tux-eithel/color4tilix/README.md

 and then run `iterm2tilix -d dir_with_itermcolors_files`.

+You can find inside release files translated starting from [Iterm2-color-schemes](https://iterm2colorschemes.com/).

 ## How to transform \*term\* color schemes into Tilix color schemes

 If you'd like to transform another terminal schema into Tilix color schemes, (and you're fine with `CreateBatch` workflow) you should do: